Ellinaut/elliRPC-Specification/README.md

 The request body MUST only contain the file content.

-The server MUST respond with http status `201 Created` if the file upload was successfully.
-Each other http status MUST be assumed as upload failed.
+The server MUST respond with HTTP status `201 Created` if the file upload was successfully.
+Each other HTTP status MUST be assumed as upload failed.

-This server MAY respond with the http header `Content-Disposition` to give a new location where the file was created.
+This server MAY respond with the HTTP header `Content-Disposition` to give a new location where the file was created.
 This MAY differ from the upload destination.

-The response MAY contain additional http headers.
+The response MAY contain additional HTTP headers.
 Unknown headers MUST be ignored by clients.

 ### Endpoint: Delete File

 The `delete file` endpoint is used to delete a file from the server.

-The `delete file` endpoint MUST be called via http method `DELETE`.
+The `delete file` endpoint MUST be called via HTTP method `DELETE`.

 The url path for this endpoint MUST be `/elliRPC/files/{fileName}`.